-These irresistible Chocolate Drizzled Caramel Cashew Clusters make a mouthwatering addition to your candy menu.
+These irresistible Chocolate Drizzled Caramel Cashew Clusters will make a mouthwatering addition to your candy menu.
 A drizzle of chocolate and a sprinkle of sea salt, adds the crowning touch.
 These caramel candies are simple to make and and fun to eat.

 - After the clusters have set-up, melt the chocolate chips together with the vegetable shortening in a double boiler until completely smooth.
 If you don’t have a double boiler, a small saucepan with simmering water, topped with a heat proof bowl will work perfectly.
 It’s important to not let the water boil or touch the bottom of the bowl.